 - Teach students about the value of preserving land

-If you’d like to become a sponsor of the Discovery: Youth in Nature program, please contact Charlene Anderson by email or at (925) 449-8706.
+If you’d like to become a sponsor of the Discovery: Youth in Nature program, please contact Diana Roberts by email or at (925) 449-8706.

 Each class that participates in Discovery: Youth In Nature – At Home receives three self-contained lessons that are adapted to virtual learning.
 Our lessons are standards-based, engaging, and interactive.
 Families are encouraged to use our tools to explore and hike in a local park.
 Once schools have resumed classroom learning and allow guest presenters, we can resume our program of live classroom visits and a field trip with TVC educators.

-The Discovery: Youth in Nature program is designed for 4th grade curriculum standards, so for now, we are only able to offer the program to 4th grade classes.
-Our current goal is to reach all of the 4th grade classrooms the Tri-Valley, and then expand our program to the rest of the East Bay.
+The Discovery: Youth in Nature program is designed for 4th-grade curriculum standards, so for now, we are only able to offer the program to 4th-grade classes.
+Our current goal is to reach all of the 4th-grade classrooms in the Tri-Valley and then expand our program to the rest of the East Bay.

-If you would like to request the virtual program for your classroom or school, please contact Charlene Anderson by email or at (925) 449-8706.
+If you would like to request the virtual program for your classroom or school, please contact Diana Roberts by email or at (925) 449-8706.
 We will share with you our facilitation guide and you will have the opportunity to schedule one of our educators for a virtual guest lesson.